top of page

 The principle:

-It arises where people are given space
+Culture grows where people are given space

-Eden gives this space —
+Eden offers that space —

-for creativity, encounter,
+for creativity, connection,

 bottom of page